Your cookie preferences

 Hyperoptic offers two discounted broadband deals at differing speeds for low-income households.

-Hyperoptic offers an entry-level Fair Fibre Plan to eligible households for just £15 per month.
+Hyperoptic offers eligible households an entry-level Fair Fibre Plan for just £15 per month.
 It comes with a 50Mbps broadband speed, which is plenty of bandwidth for a small household.

-The contract is available on a monthly rolling basis, which means you can cancel within 30 days if your financial situation happens to change.
-Installation is also free, and you'll have the option to add a £3 per month landline service with free evening and weekend calls.
+The contract is available on a monthly rolling basis, meaning you can cancel within 30 days if your financial situation changes.
+Installation is also free, and you can add a £3 per month landline service with free evening and weekend calls.

-This is the faster Fair Fibre option from Hyperoptic.
-You get all the same benefits as its Fair Fibre 50 plan, but instead a much faster broadband speed of 150Mbps.
+Its Fair Fibre 150 option is the faster Fair Fibre option from Hyperoptic.
+You get all the same benefits as its Fair Fibre 50 plan, but instead, a much faster broadband speed of 150Mbps.

-If you have a household of five or more internet users, or there are people living with you who use the internet for heavy downloads and high-quality streaming, this speed might be better for you.
-Fair Fibre 150 comes at a monthly price of £25.
+If you have a household of five or more internet users or have people living with you who use the internet for heavy downloads and high-quality streaming, this speed might be better for you.
+Fair Fibre 150 costs £20 monthly.

 Am I eligible?